 Tom Jones Challenger League is an organization that provides children with disabilities the opportunity to play baseball.
 All games and practices are held at Ambucs Park in Urbana featuring a handicap accessible park and ball diamond.
 Volunteers and buddies are present on the field to allow parents to spectate and enjoy the experience of their child participating on a sporting team.
 For more information, email or call (217) 239-1152.

 Total Spectrum (517 W. Town Center Blvd., Champaign) offers ABA therapy at its Champaign location.
 Programs are developed to help children learn to communicate and develop friendships.
 For more information, call

 UIC Specialized Care for Children (510 Devonshire Dr., Suite A, Champaign): University of Illinois at Chicago’s Division of Specialized Care for Children (DSCC) has assisted thousands of families and children in Illinois with special health care needs connect to services and resources.
 There is a regional office in Champaign, open Monday through Friday from 8 a.m. to 4:30 p.m.
 Call (800) 322-3722 for more information.

 University of Illinois Autism Clinic (505 E. Green St., Champaign): Housed within the University of Illinois Department of Psychology Psychological Services Center, it is an autism clinic headed up by Amy Cohen focusing on diagnosing and treating autism and other developmental disabilities.
-For more information, call (217) 333-0041 or email firstname.lastname@example.org.
+For more information or to schedule a phone screening, call (217) 333-6773 or email firstname.lastname@example.org.